Our Story · Mukima Manor

 The original house was built in the 1930s by Thomas Lewin, known to Nanyuki as Chippy.
 Cedar-framed, H-shaped, paneled entirely in red cedar, with a magnificent staircase.
 It passed through quieter and turbulent times.
 It survived a fire, lost its roof, left forgotten for decades.
 In 2003 it lost most of its forest too.
 Then Leslie Duckworth bought the ruins and began to restore the home, land and forest.

-The restored Manor
+The restored Manor interior

 The Restoration